-This is an intensive language course for advanced Spanish students.
-Emphasis is placed upon group work in which students gain practice in listening and speaking in Caribbean Spanish.
+This is an intensive language course for advanced Spanish students and forms part of the Immersion Program.
+Emphasis is placed upon group work that provides students with practice in listening and speaking in Caribbean Spanish.
 Students discuss contemporary themes and cultural characteristics of Puerto Rican society.
 Readings are from Puerto Rican short stories, essays, poems, and periodicals.
-This course forms part of the Immersion Program and meets twice a week in the Summer I term in the May-June period.
-(In Spanish)